-D. Europeana Teaching Scenario: An interactive approach to natural history study Key words: Biology: 9-10 year old learners, Duration 120 min
+D. Europeana Teaching Scenario: An interactive approach to natural history study Key words: Biology: 9-10 year old learners, Duration 120 min education in general.
+The school caters for primary levels of education.
+ICT facilities are described as poor and there is no wifi.

 Konstantina Anagnostopoulu and Evangelia Petraki teach at Ralleia Experimental Elementary School, Peireaus, Greece, a special public school which shares close ties with the University of Athens.
-The Model Experimental School provides student teachers with practical training in teaching methodology and in education in general.
+The Model Experimental School provides student teachers with practical training in teaching methodology and in